 Non-Profit Tax Deductible 501(c)(3) Status

 His Holiness Kyabgon Gongma Trichen Rinpoche is the spiritual guide of the Sakya lineage of Tibetan Buddhism.
 His religious name is Ngawang Kunga Tegchen Palbar Trinley Samphel Wangyi Gyalpo.
 Praised by His Holiness the Dalai Lama as the “King of Vajrayana masters,” He is considered second only to the Dalai Lama in the spiritual hierarchy of Tibetan Buddhism.
 His Holiness Kyabgon Gongma Trichen has dedicated his life to preserving, practicing, and teaching the profound traditions of Vajrayana Buddhism in general and the Sakya lineage in particular.
 His Holiness belongs to the ancient and distinguished Khön family, whose history extends back to the early days of Tibet, before the arrival of Buddhism.
 He is fluent in English, teaches extensively, and has bestowed the complete Lamdre (the “Path and Fruit” teachings) many times.
 Officially enthroned as the 41st Sakya Trizin (or throne holder) in 1959, His Holiness served in that role until March 9, 2017, when his eldest son, H.H.
-Ratna Vajra Rinpoche, became the 42nd Sakya Trizin; then on March 16, 2021, H.H.
-Gyana Vajra Rinpoche become the 43rd Sakya Trizin.
+Ratna Vajra Sakya, became the 42nd Sakya Trizin and his younger son, H.H.
+Gyana Vajra Sakya, became the 43rd Sakya Trizin in March, 2022.